Beit Ur al-Tahta: Ancient and classical periods

-Beit Ur al-Tahta has been identified as the site of Lower Bethoron.
+Beit Ur al-Tahta is situated on an ancient tell, which has been identified as the site of Lower Bethoron.
 The modern Arabic name preserves part of the biblical name for the village, believed to be the namesake of the Canaanite deity Horon.

 Archaeological findings indicate that Lower Bethoron was established before Upper Bethoron (Beit Ur al-Foqa); potsherds found in Beit Ur al-Fauqa date from the Iron Age onward, while potsherds from the lower town date from the Late Bronze Age.

+In 66 CE, during the initial stages of the Great Jewish Revolt, Cestius Gallus was ambushed and defeated by rebels at this location.

+The village has unearthed a variety of archaeological findings from antiquity.
+A Mandatory-period document mentions four ossuaries that were found in a tomb, two embellished with rosettes.
+Other noteworthy archaeological finds include an Iron Age olive press and a burial cave from the Roman period.

 In January 2001, a burial cave was discovered on the southern outskirts of the village.
 The cave consisted of two chambers and an arched doorway.
 Artifacts inside the cave included several pottery fragments, a cooking pot, a bowl and goblet dating to the late Second Temple period (1st century BCE–1st century CE).

 Byzantine period

 To the west of the village is the ruins of a chapel, apparently from the Byzantine period, and ceramics from the same period have also been found.
+The village also yielded acanthus capitals, traces of a mosaic floor, and architectural fragments.
+Capitals, bases, and a marble chancel were discovered in er-Ras, situated east of the village.